 - Gluten free flour: be sure to use a 1:1 gluten free all purpose flour blend for best results.

-- Maple syrup: an unrefined sweetener that pairs perfectly with the cinnamon in these cookies
+- Maple syrup: an unrefined sweetener that pairs perfectly with the cinnamon in these cookies.
+This recipe is designed with a liquid sweetener, I have not tested a granulated sugar option.

 - Eggs: you'll need 1 large egg and 1 egg yolk at room temperature.